oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/cli/templates/shared/tsconfig.md

 An example of how this configuration file is used in the project is by running the `tsc` command in the terminal, which compiles the TypeScript code into JavaScript using the settings specified in `tsconfig.json`.
 ## Questions:
  1. What is the purpose of this code file?
-- This code file contains the compiler options for the alephium-web3 project.
+- This code file contains the compiler options for the oxygenium-web3 project.

 2. What version of ECMAScript is being targeted?
 - The code is targeting ECMAScript 2020.

 3. What files are included and excluded in the compilation process?
-- The "src", "test", "scripts", "alephium.config.ts", and "artifacts" directories are included, while the "node_modules" directory is excluded.
+- The "src", "test", "scripts", "oxygenium.config.ts", and "artifacts" directories are included, while the "node_modules" directory is excluded.